RobertZygmuntLehr/Python-Challenge/README.md

     3. The percentage of votes each candidate won
     4. The total number of votes each candidate won
     5. The winner of the election based on popular votes

+    displayed on Terminal and written to a text file, available in /PyPoll/Election_Results.txt.

     # CSV files located in the \[Resources\] folders.